gjbex/training-material/Fortran/IO/README.md

     length using the iostat value to detect end of file.
 1. `read_stream`: C program that reads the binary file produce by `write_stream_test`.
+1. `inquire_test`: illustrates some uses of the inquire statement, as well as sequential, non-advancing I/).

 How to build?
 -------------